qdrant/landing_page/qdrant-landing/content/documentation/concepts/query.md

 }
 ```

-Even a crazy example of leveraging all the above techniques in a single query is possible:
+Even more sophisticated examples like leveraging all the above techniques in a single query are possible:
 ```http
 POST /collections/{collection_name}/points/query
 {